Professional Accounting, Master of Professional Accounting (MPAcc)

 Advancement to Degree Candidacy, Graduation Application, Graduation GPA, and Other Graduate Studies Policies and Procedures

 Refer to the Graduate Studies Policies and Procedures section of this catalog for Eastern Washington University’s graduate student requirements that must be met for all Eastern graduate degrees to be granted.

 Course Schedules and Time Limits

-MPAcc courses traditionally meet once a week from 6:–9:40 p.m. at EWU Spokane (Summer courses traditionally start at 5:30 p.m.).
+MPAcc courses traditionally meet once a week from 6 to 9:40 p.m. at EWU Spokane; summer courses traditionally start at 5:30 p.m.
 When an MPAcc ACCT course is cross-listed with an MBA (BADM) Accounting elective, MPAcc students who opt to take that elective must register for the MPAcc section.
-Three-fourths of the minimum credits required for the MPAcc degree (at least 27 credits) must be Eastern Washington University resident credits.
+Three-fourths of the minimum credits required for the MPAcc degree (≥27 credits) must be Eastern Washington University resident credits.
 The remaining courses may consist of Eastern extension credits or approved residence or extension credits from other accredited institutions, provided that they are pre-approved by CBPA's Director of Graduate Programs.

 The minimum time for degree completion for a full-time student is three quarters.
-Until further notice, the plan is for three or four graduate-level accounting (ACCT) courses to be offered each quarter.
+Accounting plans to offer three or four graduate-level accounting (ACCT) courses each quarter.
 MPAcc students working full-time should consider taking four or eight credits (two courses) a quarter.
 Students’ ability to take a traditional full-time graduate load of 12 credits is predicated upon students’ need for all three or four of the quarter’s graduate-level accounting courses offered that quarter.
 The MPAcc program must be completed within six years.

 Visiting Graduate Students